Connect with others who understand.

 What Causes Seromas?

-Health experts don’t fully understand why seromas occur, but inflammation likely plays a role.
+Doctors don’t fully understand what causes seromas, but inflammation and the disruption of blood and lymph vessels likely play a role.
 Health experts have identified several risk factors for developing a seroma.
-These include:
+These factors include:

-• If you moved your shoulder around a lot or too soon after surgery
+• Moving your shoulder too much or too soon after surgery

-• Whether your surgeon used vacuum drains as part of your surgery and/or if drains were removed too soon
+• Using vacuum drains during surgery or having drains removed too soon

-• Whether your surgeon used electrocautery (a technique to remove unwanted or potentially harmful tissue) to close wound sites
+• Using electrocautery (an electrically heated device to stop bleeding or remove unwanted tissue) to close wound sites

-In general, the more tissue that was removed, the higher the risk for developing a seroma.
-You have a higher risk for seromas if you had a mastectomy than a lumpectomy, and your risk also rises if you have multiple lymph nodes removed during surgery.
+In general, the more tissue that’s removed, the higher the risk for developing a seroma.
+You have a higher risk of seromas if you had a mastectomy rather than a lumpectomy.
+Your risk also increases if you have multiple lymph nodes removed during surgery.

 Can Seromas Be Prevented?

 Your surgeon may insert drainage tubes during surgery to help extra fluid move out of the area.
-This may lower the risk of seromas forming.
+These tubes may lower the risk of seromas.
 Wearing compression garments and avoiding too many arm movements may also help minimize your risk.

 One member with a history of seromas posted, “I kept myself wrapped with an Ace bandage, and that helped my body to absorb the fluid.”